sjMalik/practice-javascript/README.md

 Reference: https://www.chaijs.com/guide/styles/

+### describe() and it()
+The it call identifies each individual tests but by itself it does not tell Mocha anything about how your test suite is structured.
+How you use the describe call is what gives structure to your test suite.

 ## Call, Apply and Bind
 ### apply()
 The apply() method is an important method of the function prototype and is used to call other functions with a provided this keyword value and arguments provided in the form of array or an array like object.